Fall at the Farm [35mm Film]

-This time last year, I stumbled upon a farm, my parents’ vintage film camera in tow.
+This time last year, I stumbled upon a farm, vintage film camera in tow.

 Despite always having lived in a semi-rural-but-mostly-suburban area, it never occurred to me that there’d be a real, live, operating farm twenty minutes away.
 And it was free to explore, because the city had designated the 6 acres as historic and educational and open to the public.
 The land, according to the descriptive purple plate, had been bought in the mid 1800’s, before the Civil War, spanning over 500 acres.
 The original owners were from Kentucky, settlers looking for land.
 They built a log cabin, then the current home.
 A little over a hundred years ago, the last living owner died, and the property was sold, proceeds split among the family.